 Following the ethnographic literature review in Step 2, the next step in identifying potential TCPs will involve extensive tribal consultation.
-Consultation and any fieldwork and potential TCP documentation shall be undertaken in accordance with Section 106 of the NHPA, as amended, and shall be consistent with National Register Bulletin No. 38, Guidelines for

-Evaluating and Documenting Identification of Traditional Cultural Properties (Parker and King 1998).
+Consultation and any fieldwork and potential TCP documentation shall be undertaken in accordance with Section 106 of the NHPA, as amended, and shall be consistent with National Register Bulletin No. 38, Guidelines for Evaluating and Documenting Identification of Traditional Cultural Properties (Parker and King 1998).

-In order to facilitate tribal consultation, Licensee intends to retain a qualified, professional ethnographer who meets the standards for ethnography as defined in Appendix II of National Register Bulletin No. 38.
-Licensee will coordinate its selection of the ethnographer with the assistance of affected tribes and other interested cultural/tribal stakeholders.
+In order to facilitate tribal consultation, YCWA intends to retain a qualified, professional ethnographer who meets the standards for ethnography as defined in Appendix II of National Register Bulletin No. 38.
+YCWA will coordinate its selection of the ethnographer with the assistance of affected tribes and other interested cultural/tribal stakeholders.

-The ethnographer, in consultation with tribal representatives (i.e., Tribal Chairs, Tribal Councils, elders, as directed by the tribes), will determine the scope and breadth of interviews.
+The ethnographer, in consultation with tribal representatives (i.e., tribal chairs, tribal councils, elders, as directed by the tribes), will determine the scope and breadth of interviews.
 The ethnographer will then contact the appropriate tribe(s) and interested tribal and cultural stakeholders to arrange for interviews at a time and location acceptable to those tribal Interviewees.
-Tribal interviewees and the ethnographer may need to visit the APE together to accurately define potential TCPs or other ethnographic and non-TCP resources of importance to the tribes.
-If necessary, Licensee will arrange for an initial introductory meeting between Licensee, tribal representatives and the ethnographer.
+Tribal interviewees and the ethnographer may need to visit the APE together to accurately define potential TCPs or other ethnographic and non-TCP cultural resources of importance to the tribes.
+If necessary, YCWA will arrange for an initial introductory meeting between YCWA, tribal representatives and the ethnographer.

 Interviews may be conducted on a one-on-one basis with the ethnographer.
-The oral traditions and information collected during the interviews will be used to help define potential TCPs or other resources of tribal significance in the APE and to assist in making sound judgments and management decisions in Project planning.
-As part of this study, Tribal interviewees or other Tribal representatives may wish to develop, in coordination with the ethnographer, a listing of plants of potential interest to Tribes that may be provided to botanical specialists implementing plant studies to assist in identifying whether any of the plants listed by Tribes are present in the APE and their locations.
+The oral traditions and information collected during the interviews will be used to help define potential TCPs, identify other cultural resources of tribal significance in the APE, and assist in making sound judgments and management decisions in Project planning.
+If during the tribal interviews the ethnographer and interviewees determine it appropriate, YCWA's ethnographer will coordinate with tribal interviewees to obtain Traditional Ecological Knowledge (USFWS 2011).
+The sole purpose of addressing Traditional Ecological Knowledge (TEK) will be to identify important tribal locations and cultural resources within the APE.

-If participating tribes do not wish to disclose the locations of any potential TCPs or other resources, Licensee will instead work with the tribes to identify the general issues and concerns that the tribe(s) may have regarding potential impacts of the Project upon resources known to the tribe(s) and further work and with the tribes and appropriate land management agencies to develop agreeable measures to address these concerns.
+If participating tribes do not wish to disclose the locations of any potential TCPs or other cultural resources, YCWA will instead work with the tribes to identify the general issues and concerns that the tribe(s) may have regarding potential impacts of the Project upon resources known to the tribe(s) and further work and with the tribes and appropriate land management agencies to develop agreeable measures to address these concerns.

-5.3.4 Step 4 - Archaeological Site Visit
+5.3.4 Step 4 -Site Visits